Phyllis Eisenstein: Career

 Eisenstein spent much of her adult life teaching writing; this began by assisting author Roger Zelazny at the Indiana University Writers Conference in 1977.
 She taught writing at the Clarion Science Fiction Writer's Workshop at Michigan State University, Oakton Community College of Skokie, Illinois, and the Writer's Digest School.
 For twenty years she was a member of the part-time faculty of Columbia College Chicago, teaching courses in general science fiction, popular fiction writing, fantasy, and advanced science fiction writing.
 In 1999, Eisenstein received an "Excellence in Teaching" Award from this institution; she retired from CCC in 2009 to devote more time to her professional writing career.

 Beginning in 2000, Eisenstein began working full-time in Chicago's very competitive advertising business; she went on to become the executive manager of copy editors for more than a decade at Leo Burnett, Chicago's largest advertising agency, until declining health forced her retirement in 2015.

 The completed novel, The City in Stone, the last volume of her "Book of Elementals" fantasy trilogy, was left unreleased when Meisha Merlin Publishing, a well-established fantasy and science fiction publisher, suddenly ceased operations in 2007; the novel remains unpublished, while the first two novels in the series are currently out-of-print.

 Eisenstein completed The Walker Between Worlds, the first novel in a new science-fantasy series called "The Masks of Power".
 The first eight chapters from the in-progress novel, comprising 38,000 words, was published in 2007 as a limited edition trade paperback from KaCSFFS Press, a Kansas City, Missouri science fiction and fantasy independent publisher; this debuted for her Writer Guest of Honor appearance at Kansas City's longtime regional science fiction and fantasy convention ConQuesT 38.
 After completing The Walker Between Worlds, she purposely left the novel unpublished while she worked to complete the two remaining volumes in the series before publication.
 At the time of her death, "The Masks of Power" trilogy remained unfinished.

 Death

-Eisentein suffered a stroke in January 2020, and entered hospice care shortly thereafter.
+Eisenstein suffered a stroke in January 2020, and entered hospice care shortly thereafter.
 She died in December of that year in Chicago at age 74 after a protracted neurological illness, complicated by COVID-19 during the COVID-19 pandemic in Illinois.
 She was survived by her husband, Alex.